ntent/kafka4net/README.md

 * Event-driven architecture, all asynchronous
 * Automatic following changes of Leader Partition in case of broker failure
 * Connection sharing: one connection per kafka broker is used
+* Flow control: slow consumer will suspend fetching and prevent memory exhausting
 * Integration tests are part of the codebase.
 Use Vagrant to provision 1 zookeeper and 3 kafka virtual servers
 * Use RxExtensions library to expose API and for internal implementation

-Not impleented:
+Not implemented:
 * Offset Fetch/Commit API
 * No compression
 * No configurable serializers (everything is byte array)
-* No configurable partitioners (fletcher32 checksum is hardcoded)
+* No configurable partitioner (fletcher32 checksum is hardcoded)